jens-na/pacdiffvim/README.md

 Vim function to deal with the diff.

 ###Audience
-Arch Linux user or user of Linux distributions which uses <tt>pacman</tt> as  the systems package manager.
+Arch Linux user or user of Linux distributions which uses pacman as  the systems package manager.

 ###Dependencies
 - Bash 4.x